fioprotocol/fio.oracle/README.md

-MODE=                     # testnet or mainnet SERVER_URL_HISTORY=       # URL of FIO history node SERVER_URL_ACTION=        # URL of FIO API node ETHERSCAN_KEY=            # Etherscan key for gas pricing POLLTIME=                 # Seconds between poll for wrap and unwrap events (60 seconds=60000) POLLOFFSET=               # The number of wrap transactions to get on FIO side in each call (If you set 20, you can get 20 latest actions on FIO side)
+MODE=                     # testnet or mainnet SERVER_URL_HISTORY=       # URL of FIO history node SERVER_URL_ACTION=        # URL of FIO API node POLLTIME=                 # Seconds between poll for wrap and unwrap events (60 seconds=60000) POLLOFFSET=               # The number of wrap transactions to get on FIO side in each call (If you set 20, you can get 20 latest actions on FIO side)
-GASLIMIT=                 # The default gas limit GASPRICE=                 # The default ethereum gas price TGASLIMIT=                # Manual gas price and gas limit setting TGASPRICE=                # Manual gas price and gas price setting for ETH erc20 PGASPRICE=                # Manual gas price and gas price setting for Polygon erc721 ETHAPIURL=                # The etherscan API URL USEGASAPI=                # Boolean to use manual price an limit settings or user the API (0 = manual, 1 = use API) GASPRICELEVEL=            # Which price to use from the gas price API (low/average/high)
+TGASLIMIT=                # Manual gas limit for ETH erc20 TGASPRICE=                # Manual gas price for ETH erc20 PGASLIMIT=                # Manual gas limit for Polygon erc721 PGASPRICE=                # Manual gas price for Polygon erc721 ETHAPIURL=                # The etherscan API URL USEGASAPI=                # Boolean to use manual price an limit settings or user the API (0 = manual, 1 = use API) GASPRICELEVEL=            # Which price to use from the gas price API (low/average/high)